Bülent Uygun: 2009–10 season

 After having lost seven players from their first 11 during the summer 2009 transfer window, Sivasspor began the pre-season slowly.
 While away at their Netherlands training camp, they lost three of their five pre-season friendly's managing only one win and a draw.

 For the first time in Sivas's 42-year history, the 2009–10 season saw Sivasspor take part in the Champions League and the Europa League, formerly the UEFA Cup.
 They were drawn in the Champions League third qualifying round against Anderlecht, and on their debut match on 29 July 2009, lost 5–0 away to the Belgian side.
 However, the second leg saw Sivas's first Champions League win after the Turkish side won 3–1 at home, and gave Bulent Uygun his first competitive win for the 09–10 season, although they lost 6–3 on aggregate and did not progress to the next stage.

 Having been eliminated at the third round, Sivas were drawn to face UEFA Cup holders Shakhtar Donetsk in the Europa League play-off round, however they lost both legs and were thus eliminated from all European competitions.

-Sivas' poor start to the season saw them second from bottom of the Süper Lig with just one points from seven games.
+Sivas' poor start to the season saw them second from bottom of the Süper Lig with just one point from seven games.
 Their first victory of the season came on matchday 8 against Antalyaspor, in a 1–0 home win.
 However, shortly after this match on 4 October 2009, Uygun announced he was stepping down as manager, believing he had taken the club as far as he could.